Medical expert of the article

 Diagnosis of chronic proctitis

-Endoscopic examination reveals granularity and hyperemia of the mucous membrane, mucus on the walls and in the lumen of the intestine, contact bleeding.
+Endoscopic examination reveals granularity and hyperemia of the mucous membrane, mucus on the walls and in the lumen of the intestine, and contact bleeding.

 Treatment of chronic proctitis